Table of Contents

 The success of Catalin's workflow creation example demonstrates the potential for AI to transform how we approach testing challenges.
 By combining domain-specific knowledge with conversational AI, complex tasks become accessible to developers regardless of their familiarity with specific testing frameworks or configurations.

-Whether you're (in this case) building flaky workflows or debugging failed executions, the AI Assistant provides intelligent guidance that adapts to your specific needs and context.
+Whether you are building flaky workflows for feature validation, debugging failed executions, or learning your way around Testkube's test workflow configuration, the AI Assistant provides intelligent guidance that adapts to your specific needs and context.

 Enable the Testkube AI Assistant in your organization settings and discover how conversational AI can streamline your development today.